This rule implements the employment first policy in accordance with section 5123.022 of the Revised Code.

 (6) "Employment first policy" means the state of Ohio policy, established in section 5123.022 of the Revised Code, that employment services for individuals with developmental disabilities be directed at community employment and that individuals with developmental disabilities are presumed capable of community employment.

-(11) "Provider" means an agency provider or an independent provider that is certified or licensed by the department.
+(13) "Provider" means an agency provider or an independent provider that is certified by the department or a residential facility that is licensed by the department.

 (D) Person-centered planning process

-(1) Each individual of working age and each individual approaching completion of a program or service under Chapter 3323. of the Revised Code shall participate in an individualized person-centered planning process in accordance with, as applicable, rule 5123:2-1-11 of the Administrative Code or 42 C.F.R.
-483.440 as in effect on the effective date of this rule, to identify the individual's unique strengths, interests, abilities, preferences, resources, and desired outcomes as they relate to community employment.
-The person-centered planning process shall begin with a review of available information to determine what additional information is needed and what supplemental situational and/or other formal or informal evaluations are needed to discover this information.
+(1) Each individual of working age and each individual approaching completion of a program or service under Chapter 3323. of the Revised Code shall participate in a person-centered planning process in accordance with rule 5123:2-1-11 or 5123:2-3-03 of the Administrative Code, as applicable, to identify the individual's unique strengths, interests, abilities, preferences, resources, and desired outcomes as they relate to community employment.
+The person-centered planning process shall begin with a review of available information to determine what additional information is needed and what supplemental situational and/or other formal or informal evaluations are needed to discover this information and culminate in informed consent.
 For individuals who receive public assistance, the importance of obtaining a benefits analysis shall be emphasized to enable the individual to make informed decisions regarding employment.
 Resources available for obtaining a benefits analysis shall be identified for the individual prior to job development.